-Rule Characteristics.
 Rules determine entitlements to benefits and transaction costs of exercising these entitlements.
 When new rules are made to rearrange existing entitlements or to allocate new entitlements, intense negotiations among interested parties are common.
-Those who are directly involved in negotiations (e.g., members of an advisory committee) can affect the detailed allocation of entitlements and transaction costs of exercising these settlements.
-These rule-makers are usually targets of intense lobbying efforts because they can grant huge favors by changing their negotiating positions.
-A slight shift in the assignment of benefits and/or the burden of costs can mean a substantial gain or loss to the affected parties.
+Those who are directly involved in negotiations (e.g., members of an advisory committee), are in a position to affect the detailed allocation of entitlements and transaction costs of exercising these settlements.
+These rule makers are usually targets of intense lobbying efforts because they can grant huge favors by changing their negotiating positions.
+A slight shift in the assignment of benefits and/or the burden of costs can thus mean a substantial gain or loss to the affected parties (see also section 5).